kennell/ftpknocker/README.md

 ./ftpknocker.py 192.168.1.1 192.168.1.2 192.168.1.3
 ```

-Scan an entire IP-block using <a href="http://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation">CIDR notation</a> (in this example, all hosts from 192.168.1.1 - 192.168.1.254 will be scanned, a total of 254 hosts):
+Scan an entire IP-block using [CIDR notation](http://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation).
+In this example, a total of 256 hosts are scanned:
 ```
-./ftpknocker.py 192.168.1.0/24
+ftpknocker.py 192.168.1.0/24
 ```

-Feed targets from a other programm using a pipe (must be IPs, seperated by newlines!):
+Feed targets from a other program using a pipe (IPs must be sperated by newlines):
 ```
-cat mytargets.txt | ./ftpknocker
+cat mytargets.txt | ftpknocker
 ```